§ 1 Definitions and Applicability

 For one time orders which are not part of a subscription, the following methods of payment are accepted: prepayment, invoice, credit card (Visa, MasterCard), direct debit payment, PayPal and Sofortüberweisung.
 We reserve the right to exclude certain methods of payment.

 In the case of prepayment, the payment is due immediately after finalization of the contract.
-For money transfers, please use the following account:
+For money transfers, please use bank account provided on the invoice.